BuildingThingsWithCode/Chess/README.md

 # Chess
 A two player chess program with Java and JavaFX.
 Fully resizable.
 The board keeps its aspect ratio.
-Enforces all chess moves and rules: castling, en passant, promotion, check, checkmate, stalemate, 3-fold repetition rule, 50-moves rule, out of time, insufficient material.
+Enforces all chess moves and rules:
+- castling
+- en passant
+- promotion
+- check
+- checkmate
+- stalemate
+- 3-fold repetition rule
+- 50-moves rule
+- out of time
+- insufficient material.

 Model written in Java.
 Unit tests for the model.
 View in Java en JavaFx, with FXML and CSS.